Bali

 AFFORDABLE

-Gyms are not expensive, with monthly memberships starting around $30.
-But expect luxury fitness clubs, such as Omni and Body Factory to be very expensive, charging upwards of $250 a month.
+Gyms are cheap, with monthly memberships from about $30.
+The luxury clubs are a different market: Omni and Body Factory charge upwards of $250 a month.

 Need to Know